codess-aus/DP-200/README.md

 Configuring **Always Encrypted with a randomized type will encrypt the column with random generated values, preventing join operations, grouping, and indexing**.

 Configuring **Always Encrypted with a deterministic type will encrypt the column and allow it to be used in join queries**.
 Deterministic encryption generates the same value for a given input value, allowing grouping and indexing involving this column.

+You could use **Dynamic Data Masking** (DDM) to limit data exposure to users by masking the field value, but it *does not actually encrypt the column*.